AlexanderLindholt/TweenPlus/documentation/tween-usage/states.md

 # States

-The following are properties representing the tween's state:
+The following are properties representing the tween’s state:

 * **Playing**: boolean
 * **Repetitions**: number